Novel Coronavirus (COVID-19) FAQs

 What can I do to manage my stress related to the coronavirus disease?

-The outbreak of coronavirus disease 2019 (COVID-19) may be stressful for people.
+The outbreak of COVID-19 may be stressful for people.
 Everyone reacts differently to stressful situations.
 Taking care of yourself, your friends and family can help you cope with stress.
 Helping others cope with their stress can also make your community stronger.

 - Take breaks from watching or listening to news stories, including social media.
 Hearing about the pandemic repeatedly can be upsetting.